Oded-Ben-Yair/llm-matching/README.md

 AZURE_OPENAI_DEPLOYMENT=gpt-5
 ```

+**Security Notes**:
+- API keys are masked in logs (only hostname shown)
+- Request/response bodies are truncated to 500 chars in logs
-**Important**: The LLM receives candidate data for ranking.
-Ensure no sensitive PII or secrets are included in the nurse data fields sent to the API.
+- The LLM receives candidate data for ranking - ensure no sensitive PII or secrets are included

 ## Architecture